• Skip to primary navigation

 How dangerous is VAP?

 Frighteningly, the mortality rate of VAP generally ranges between 25% – 50%.
 However, it can increase to 70% in some situations.
-As such, VAP is one of the most dreaded infections that can develop in a hospital patient.
+In fact, it’s the most frequent life-threatening infection to develop in intensive care units.
+As such, VAP is one of the most feared infections that can develop in a hospital patient.

 How do patients get VAP?